Review the requirements before you

 Impact Asset Impact Read

 View the details for an asset

 Impact Support Bundle Read

 Allows users to approve Endpoint Configuration items for Impact

-1 To install Impact, you must have the reserved role of Administrator.
+1 To install Impact, you must have the Import Signed Content micro admin permission or the reserved role of Administrator.

 2 This role provides Tanium Data Service permissions (through Interact).
 You can view which Interact permissions are granted to this role in the Tanium Console.
 For more information, see the Tanium Interact User Guide: User role requirements.

 31 This role provides module permissions for Tanium Endpoint Configuration.
 You can view which Endpoint Configuration permissions are granted to this role in the Tanium Console.
 For more information, see the Tanium Endpoint Configuration User Guide: User role requirements.

 42 This role provides module permissions for Tanium Trends.
 You can view which Trends permissions are granted to this role in the Tanium Console.
 For more information, see Tanium Trends User Guide: User role requirements.

 |Permission||Role Type||Content Set for Permission||Impact Administrator||Impact Operator||Impact Service Account||Impact User||Impact Endpoint Configuration Approver|